 The world needed an alternative reducing agent to produce titanium.
 In the case of titanium, the reducing agent is magnesium.
 This process known as the Kroll process was invented in 1940 by William J. Kroll in Luxembourg.

-William Kroll expected his process to be superseded within 5 years however today the Kroll process remains and dictates the way titanium is produced.
+William Kroll expected his process to be superseded within five years, however today the Kroll process remains and dictates the way titanium is produced.

 In the Kroll process, the TiCl4 is reduced by liquid magnesium to give titanium metal.